6 Popular New Years Resolutions That Can Also Save You Money

 Currently, the use of mobile devices while driving is governed by state laws with varying degrees of scope.
 Some states ban all use of handheld cell phones while driving, others prohibit just novice drivers from using cell phones behind the wheel.
 Meanwhile, some states ban only text messaging while driving.
 Regardless of what the laws are in your state, safety experts say it's best to stay focused on the road rather than talk on the phone and drive.

 No Obligation Consultation

 Contact Schmidt Kramer for the help you deserve.
 Our personal injury lawyers will help you get the money you need to recover from your injuries.
 Your initial visit is free with no obligations.
 Call (800) 232-6301 or dial 8 at 717-888-8888 or fill out a free online consultation form.

 When you’ve been seriously injured, you have questions—turn to Schmidt Kramer and speak with our Pennsylvania injury lawyers today.
-Our Dauphin County car accident attorneys in Harrisburg and Camp Hill will walk you through the legal process and get you back on your feet.
+Our Dauphin County car accident attorneys in Harrisburg will walk you through the legal process and get you back on your feet.
 Call (800) 232-6301 or fill out a free online consultation form—it’s yet another way to Talk to a Lawyer.